 Access to high quality Early Years provision is vital to improving the educational progress of children in care by ensuring they have the best possible start to school.

 The Ofsted Early Years Annual Report 2015 stated that “While it is encouraging that outcomes for children from disadvantaged backgrounds are rising in line with the peers, there is no sign of the gap narrowing in any substantial way.
 Early education can make a fundamental difference to life chances, but only if the child receives high quality early education at a young enough age".
+Can't alter this as it's a quote.

 Early Years Personal Education Plan and Pupil Premium Grant.